Road to Elm - Table of Contents

 Skipping

-or maybe you want only x
+or maybe you want only x, a, and b:

 list = (2,5,6,7,8)